-Lastly, specifications for the different components were based on analogue products and models from various companies summarised below in Table 7.
-It is important to note that the selection of these components was purely arbitrary and does not represent any endorsement of these products as more ideal for solar farms.
+Lastly, specifications for the different components were based on analogue products and models from various companies summarised in Table 7.
+It is important to note that the selection of these components does not represent any endorsement of these products as being the most ideal for solar farms in general.
 If the exact models that will be used in the solar farm you are modelling are known, specifications of those products should be used for more accurate models of GHG estimation.

 Table 7: Product models used as analogues for various components.